 An environmental impact of ruminant livestock production is

 that when ruminants belch (burp), they emit methane, one of the greenhouse

 gases.
 A small amount of methane is also produced by their manure.
 Methane accounts for only 8 percent of greenhouse gases.
 Ruminant livestock account for less than 40 percent of methane emission, and cattle account for 95 percent of that.

 Less methane is produced in intensive livestock systems as compared to more extensive, pastoral systems.
 Scientists

 are studying other ways to reduce methane production from ruminant

 livestock.
 For example, livestock fed certain

 plants produce less methane.
+Genetics also affects the amount of methane that a sheep emits.
 Australian scientists are testing

 <== WHAT SHEEP EAT